 If we accept that health is the opposite of disease, and we accept that health requires certain inputs and conditions, then we must accept that disease does too - it does not just occur at random - it is the product of our actions.
 When we take action contrary to the needs of our body - either through poor diet, toxin exposure or an underlying imbalance - we develop any number of the ‘six subclinical defects’.
 It is these six subclinical defects that underpin and link all disease.
 Without these defects, disease cannot and does not occur.

-Each one of the six subclinical defects indicates an ‘imbalance’ in body chemistry - often due to a combination of diet and lifestyle.
+Each one of the six subclinical defects or common denominators indicates an ‘imbalance’ in body chemistry - often due to a combination of diet and lifestyle.
 Where left unchecked, such defects leave us predisposed to developing a range of chronic illnesses.
 Oftentimes, one imbalance or defect will lead to another - which is why we see patients presenting with multiple symptoms and illnesses.
 For someone to get completely well from any disease, these six must first be identified, and then addressed in a particular order.
 By addressing these defects, we are able to get at the cause of disease, rather than simply treating symptoms for a lifetime.
 The universal need to solve the sixth of these defects, oxidative stress, has led to the discovery that chemistry also reveals the presence of all environmental toxins responsible for the oxidative stress, which we term, “Toxic Footprints”.
 Recognition of the Toxic Footprints of chemistry has since led us to adopt a systematic, Forensic approach to knowing What, When and How to Detoxify.
 This has allowed us to better define the essential role of balancing body chemistry in successful detoxification.

 If you can prevent, control or eradicate the incidence of these subclinical defects, you can prevent, control or eradicate disease - maintaining or restoring your health to optimum levels.
 And how does one control these six subclinical defects?
 Through balancing body chemistry - the idea being that when the body is in balance, it is healthier, stronger, and therefore far better equipped to thwart disease and maintain health.